Trinidad and Tobago Carnival: Origin

-J'ouvert (translated from French as "break of day"), symbolizes the start of the official two days of Carnival.
-Beginning early Monday, revellers parade through town in the tradition of the Canboulay celebrations.
-Jouvay, as it is commonly known, features a variety of homemade or satirical costumes.
-This celebration involves participants dousing themselves in oil, mud and powder while they dance to calypso music through the streets.
+J'ouvert (translated from French as "break of day") symbolizes the start of the official two days of Carnival.
+Beginning early Monday, revelers parade through town in the tradition of the Canboulay celebrations.
+"Jouvay" (as it is commonly pronounced and spelled) features a variety of homemade or satirical costumes.
+The celebration involves participants dousing themselves in oil, mud, and powder, and dancing to calypso and soca music through the streets.
 This is a stark contrast to the attractive and more formal costumes that are donned later in the day on Carnival Monday and on Tuesday.

 Carnival dates

 The table shows a list of Trinidad and Tobago Carnival dates from 2009 to 2026.